How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 Read: How Much Do Wedding Flowers Cost in DC, Maryland, and Virginia?

-So if you're planning a $200,000 wedding (hey, it's DC, it happens), you might pay $20,000 - $40,000 for planning.
+At this level, many DC planners charge 10 to 20% of your total budget instead of a flat fee.
+So if you're planning a $200,000 wedding (hey, it's DC, it happens), you might pay $20,000 to $40,000 for planning.
+Sounds wild until you realize they're basically running a small production company for your event.

 The Guest Count Game